transientskp/tkp/README.rst

   $ make
   $ make install

-Don't forget that you need to populate a database also. see the database subdirectory for details.

 You can also use the setup.py script, but this will not build the required wcslib shared object.